mitchfwx/Obituary-Sentiment-Analysis/README.md

 Unlike the top ranked obituaries, there is quite a bit more variation in the bottom ranked obituaries.
 The difference between the worst name on average is sizeable compared to the 40th worst.
-However, the issue persists of very little data.
-Only a handful of these names have more than a single occurence in the data set.
-If we were to make any conclusions about a relation between a person's name and how well they were liked, we would need significantly more data.
+The issue persists of  little data for a given name with most of our bottom 40 still having less than 10 observations.

+However, similar to the top names, we do have one that really stands out: Danny.
+Not only is this name in our bottom 40 compound scores, but we have over 20 obituaries for Danny in our data set.
+This isn't great for any Danny living in Indianapolis right now.
+Maybe consider a name change?

 ```python